- NRA president says "Second Amendment is going to survive" gun control efforts

 Residents are also restricted to purchasing ammunition magazines that carry seven bullets, rather than 10.

-"The changes in New York are largely cosmetic," said CNN legal analyst Paul Callan, who described existing regulations as "the toughest gun laws in the United States."
+"The changes in New York are largely cosmetic," said CNN legal analyst Paul Callan, who described state's existing regulations as "the toughest gun laws in the United States."

 Lawmakers in at least 10 other states are reviewing some form of new gun regulations in the new year.